-(14) A Confirmation of Enrolment (COE) Extension Request must be received by the Director, International Office twenty (20) working days prior to the end date of the current COE.
+(14) A Confirmation of Enrolment (COE) Extension Request must be received by the Director, SCU International twenty (20) working days prior to the end date of the current COE.

 (15) The University is under no obligation to issue a student a new COE unless the student has clearly requested such an extension in writing.

-(16) The International Office will investigate the request for a COE extension and may request a further meeting with the student.
+(16) The SCU International will investigate the request for a COE extension and may request a further meeting with the student.